marvin-raf/codequiz/backend/app/packages/classes/wiki.md

 Unauthorized indicates that

-- `X-Authorization` header isn't given
+- `Teacher-Authorization` header isn't given
-- `X-Authorization` isn't matched to a teacher in the database
+- `Teacher-Authorization` isn't matched to a teacher in the database

 ---